PacificCommunity/ofp-sam-amped/AMPLE/inst/introtext/intro_hcr.md

 Estimation variability is also important.
 The true stock status (e.g. abundance) of a fish stock is never known (because it is impossible to count all of the fish!).
 Instead, the stock status must be estimated, for example, by using a stock assessment model.

-It is important to note that the HCR can only use estimated value of stock status, not the true value (which is never known).
+It is important to note that the HCR can only use *estimated* value of stock status, not the true value (which is never known).

-In this app the HCR uses an *estimated* value of biomass to set the catches.
 This means that if the biomass is estimated poorly, the resulting catch limit set by the HCR may not be appropriate.
 For example, the estimated biomass may be higher than the true biomass, meaning the catch limit set by the HCR maybe too high.